- 7 p.m.

 - First priority will be given to grants written by organizations.
 Grants written by artists and supported by organizations will be considered when (and only when) the event has a definite venue and date.

-- Every three years, the WCC is required by the State to do a "Satisfaction Survey."
+- Every year, the WCC is required by the State to do a "Satisfaction Survey."
 All recipients are expected to participate in this survey so that the WCC can learn how to better serve arts organizations and the community.

 - Any change to any funded event, including a change of date, purpose of the event, change in artists or venue must be submitted in writing to the Westfield Cultural Council two (2) months before the event.
 The WCC will consider the changes and vote before providing the grant funds for disbursement.